 In addition to water, be sure to also have at least two ways to purify water.
 Unscented bleach is a good option: it takes just eight drops of bleach to purify a gallon of water, 16 drops if the water is cloudy.
 But be forewarned: bleach has a shelf life of just one year, and begins to lose potency after just a few months.
 Buy a new bottle every six months and begin using the old one for laundry and cleaning purposes.

 Another easy way to purify water is to boil it, but this requires a fuel source.
 Plan ahead if you choose this option.
-A third easy alternative is the SteriPen, which uses UV light to purify water, a system that has long been used in hospitals.
+A third easy alternative is a portable device that uses ultraviolet light to purify water, a system that has long been used in hospitals.

 Lisa Bedford, author of Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst Case Scenarios, also blogs at www.thesurvivalmom.com.
 She believes there is power and peace in being prepared.